Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expansion and Matter Distribution

 \begin{rem} 1) If three packed basic elements of the expanding space-time $\cal M$ expand, the density of the primordial space-time means that there is no holes between them, then other new balls with different sizes will appear to fill up the interstices.
 This induces the appearance of an Apollonian gasket between each three expanding basic elements that expand as illustrated in Fig.\ref{Light6} and then we have appearance of new structures at different steps from the space-time expansion, which confirms the fractal character of the space-time geometry.

-2) The appearance of an Apollonian gasket between each three packed expanding basic elements creates locally a non homogeneity of the space-time, meanwhile the simultaneous expansion of the primordial basic elements (at the $step(0)$) of the space-time creates the homogeneity of the space-time at large scale as illustrated in Fig.\ref{Light6}.
+2) The appearance of an Apollonian gasket between each three packed expanding basic elements creates locally a non homogeneity of the space-time, meanwhile the simultaneous expansion of the primordial basic elements (at the $step(0)$) of the space-time creates the homogeneity of the space-time at large scale.

 3) The structure of space-time shape described by the expanding space-time $\cal M$ looks like the atomic structure of matter, and it seems not strange to find a similarity on the way they are packed to be stable.
-Matter is constituted by packed atoms, meanwhile in the expanding space-time $\cal M$, matter is holden by packed expanding balls. \end{rem}
+Matter is constituted by packed atoms, meanwhile in the expanding space-time $\cal M$, matter is held by packed expanding balls. \end{rem}